A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Numerical Results and Discussion

 To evaluate the numerical accuracy and computational efficiency, five meshing strategies are compared: 1) a global uniform coarse mesh ($\Delta x = \Delta y = 1$ cm); 2) a global uniform fine mesh ($\Delta x = \Delta y = 1$ mm), serving as the reference solution; 3) the traditional SBP-SAT subgridding method for aligned blocks \cite{SBPFDTD-wyh-2}; 4) the SBP-SAT subgridding method for T-junction blocks \cite{wang2025tjunction}; and 5) the proposed SBP-SAT subgridding method for embedded regions.
-For the three subgridding approaches, the central area $\Omega_{sub}$ is refined with grid ratios of $r = 2$, $5$, and $10$, corresponding to local fine mesh sizes of 5 mm, 2 mm, and 1 mm, respectively, while the surrounding vacuum region maintains the 1 cm coarse resolution.
+For the three subgridding approaches, the central area $\Omega_{sub}$ is refined with grid ratios of $r = 2$, $5$, and $10$, corresponding to local fine mesh sizes of 5 mm, 2 mm, and 1 mm, respectively.

-Fig. \ref{fig:multiscale_head_complexity} compares the spatial resolution of the dielectric properties across different grid ratios.
-In Fig. \ref{fig:multiscale_head_complexity}(b) and (g), the uniform coarse mesh exhibits staircase approximation errors that merge adjacent thin tissues.
-In Fig. \ref{fig:multiscale_head_complexity}(e) and (j), applying the subgridding scheme at a 1:10 ratio resolves these anatomical boundaries while maintaining the 1 cm coarse resolution in the exterior vacuum region.

-To isolate spatial discretization errors from temporal factors, the global simulation time step for all configurations is synchronized to $\Delta t = 2.12$ ps, which corresponds to $0.9$ times the CFL limit of the $1$ mm fine mesh.
+Fig. \ref{fig:multiscale_head_complexity} compares the spatial resolution of the relative permittivity across different grid ratios.
+The global simulation time step for all configurations is $\Delta t = 2.12$ ps, which corresponds to $0.9$ times the CFL limit of the $1$ mm fine mesh.
 Each simulation runs for a total physical time of $50$ ns.

 The transient electric field $E_z$ recorded at the probe is shown in Fig. \ref{fig:time_domain_Ez}.
 The uniform coarse mesh exhibits noticeable deviations, primarily induced by the staircase approximation of the complex biological boundaries.
-Employing the subgridding method at a 1:2 ratio, the computed waveform demonstrates higher accuracy.
-As the mesh refinement ratio further increases to 1:5 and 1:10, the waveforms are closer to the reference solution.
+Employing the subgridding method at a 1:2 ratio, the computed waveform shows higher accuracy.
+As the mesh refinement ratio further increases to 1:5 and 1:10, the waveforms approach the reference solution.